AdobeDocs/marketo.sv-SE/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-10a.md

 # Mall 10A {#template-10a}

-Högerklicka för att [hämta mall 10A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-10a.html)
+Högerklicka för att [ladda ned mall 10A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-10a.html)

 ![](assets/image2015-7-27-10-3a44-3a49.png)